missionpinball/mpf-docs/config/p_roc.rst

 .. overview

-The ``p_roc:`` section of your config is where you configure hardware specific bits about the P-Roc.
+The ``p_roc:`` section of your config is where you configure hardware specific bits about the P-Roc or P3-Roc.
 In most cases you can omit this config and stick with the defaults.